-Different types of passwords:
+Different types of passcode:

-2. Visual code
+2. Visual pattern

-3. Alphanumeric code
+3. Alphanumeric password

 Second level of protection:

-To do this, go to the “Categories” screen by hitting the name of the category at the top of the page (e.g. “Wallet”).
+To do this in oneSafe for iPhone and iPad and oneSafe Photos, go to the “Categories” screen by hitting the name of the category at the top of the page (e.g. “Wallet”).
 From the “Categories” screen, hit the “Edit” button at the top right.
-Then, touch the category you’d like to password protect, to edit its features.
-Finally, slide the “Protected by a password” option to “ON.”
+Then hit the category you’d like to password protect, to edit its details.
+Slide the “Protected by a password” option to “ON.”
 The next time you try to enter that category, it will ask you to set up a password.